MechanicalRock/mechanicalrock.github.io/_posts/2020-11-09-the-cloud-data-warehouse.md

 ## Successfully transitioning to a Cloud Data Warehouse

-When planning a migration to a Cloud Data Warehouse you need to consider:
+When planning a migration to a Cloud Data Warehouse, you need to consider:

 * How to transition skilled database administrators and operations staff to cloud?
 * What extra skills are required with a Cloud Data Warehouse?